-- Part A (Hospital Insurance).
+When you have other health coverage You must tell us if you or a covered family member have coverage under any other health plan or have automobile insurance that pays health care expenses without regard to fault.
+This is called "double coverage."
+When you have double coverage, one plan normally pays its benefits in full as the primary payer and the other plan pays a reduced benefit as the secondary payer.
+We, like other insurers, determine which coverage is primary according to the National Association of Insurance Commissioners' guidelines.
+When we are the primary payer, we will pay the benefits described in this brochure.
+When we are the secondary payer, we will determine our allowance.
+After the primary plan pays, we will pay what is left of our allowance, up to our regular benefit.
+We will not pay more than our allowance.
+Please see Section 4, Your costs for covered services, for more information about how we pay claims.
+What is Medicare?
+Medicare is a Health Insurance Program for: • People 65 years of age or older; • Some people with disabilities under 65 years of age; and • People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).
+Medicare has four parts: • Part A (Hospital Insurance).
 Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
-(Someone who was a Federal employee on January 1, 1983 or since automatically qualifies.)
+(If you were a Federal employee at any time both before and during January 1983, you will receive credit for your Federal employment before January 1983.)
 Otherwise, if you are age 65 or older, you may be able to buy it.
-Contact 1-800-MEDICARE (1-800/633-4227) for more information. - Part B (Medical Insurance).
-Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. - Part C (Medicare Advantage).
+Contact 1-800-MEDICARE (1-800/633-4227) for more information. • Part B (Medical Insurance).
+Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. • Part C (Medicare Advantage).
 You can enroll in a Medicare Advantage plan to get your Medicare benefits.
-Please review the information on coordinating benefits with Medicare Advantage plans on the next page. - Part D (Medicare prescription drug coverage).
+Please review the information on coordinating benefits with Medicare Advantage plans on the next page.
+Part D (Medicare prescription drug coverage).
 There is a monthly premium for Part D coverage.
 If you have limited savings and a low income, you may be eligible for Medicare's Low-Income Benefits.
 For people with limited income and resources, extra help in paying for a Medicare prescription drug plan is available.
 Information regarding this program is available through the Social Security Administration (SSA).
-For more information about this extra help, visit SSA online at www.socialsecurity.gov, or call them at 1-800/772-1213 (TTY 1-800/325-0778).
-Before enrolling in Medicare Part D, please review the important disclosure notice from us about FEHB prescription drug coverage and Medicare.
+For more information about this extra help, visit SSA online at www.socialsecurity. gov, or call them at 1-800-772-1213 (TTY 1-800-325-0778).
+Before enrolling in Medicare Part D, please review the important disclosure notice from us about the FEHB prescription drug coverage and Medicare.
 The notice is on the first inside page of this brochure.
-The notice will give you guidance on enrolling in Medicare Part D.

-• Should I enroll in Medicare?
+The notice will give you guidance on enrolling in Medicare Part D. • Should I enroll in Medicare?
 The decision to enroll in Medicare is yours.
 We encourage you to apply for Medicare benefits 3 months before you turn age 65.
 It's easy.
-Just call the Social Security Administration toll-free number 1-800/772-1213 to set up an appointment to apply.
+Just call the Social Security Administration toll-free number 1-800-772-1213 to set up an appointment to apply.
 If you do not apply for one or more Parts of Medicare, you can still be covered under the FEHB Program.